What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 best running shoes for flat feet with plantar fasciitis

-Why Long-Tail Keywords are Your Best Friend
+Why a Long-Tail Keyword Strategy is Your Best Friend

 - Less Competition: You're not fighting with Nike or Wikipedia.
 You're competing with a handful of other niche blogs.
+This is why focusing on low-competition keywords is so effective.

 - Higher Conversion Rate: Someone searching "how to fix a leaky faucet under the sink" is much more likely to buy a plumbing guide than someone just searching "plumbing".

-- They Tell You What to Write: Each long-tail keyword is essentially a blog post title waiting to be written.
+- They Tell You What to Write: Each long-tail keyword is a blog post title waiting to be written.
 It's a direct line into your audience's brain.

 How to Find Long-Tail Keywords for Free